SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 By default, the list of argument descriptions will include any argument aliases, their default values if set, and any [validator messages](Validation.md).
-This can be customized using the `WriteUsageOptions` class.
+This can be customized using the `UsageWriter` class.

-You can choose which arguments are included in the description list using the `WriteUsageOptions.ArgumentDescriptionListFilter` property.
+You can choose which arguments are included in the description list using the `UsageWriter.ArgumentDescriptionListFilter` property.
 By default, this is set to `DescriptionListFilterMode.Information`, which means that any argument that has any information that isn't part of the usage syntax will be included.
 This could be a description, aliases, a default value, or at least one validator message.
 You can choose to include only arguments with